 3. Leash/Harnesses – Leashes or harnesses come in several styles, serving different functions.
 There are loads of colors and prints available.

-6. Treats - Treats are great for training, rewarding a good behavior, and just as a special snack.
+6. Treats – Treats are great for training, rewarding good behavior, and just as a special snack.

-7. Toys - Toys provide your dog with mental and physical stimulation, entertainment, activities with you, and they can even clean his teeth!
+7. Toys – Toys provide your dog with mental and physical stimulation, entertainment, and activities with you, and they can even clean his teeth!

 9. Dog Crate – These are especially important during the initial months of training and adjusting to his new home.
 A crate can provide a dog with security and comfort.

 10. Dog Tags – If your dog gets lost, a tag will provide the person who finds him with your name and phone number.